 Post-Divorce Changes and Enforcement in IL

 Every divorce includes a divorce decree or judgment of dissolution of marriage that states the exact terms that were agreed upon by the divorcing spouses or decided by the court when it comes to issues such as division of assets and debt, parental responsibility and parenting time, spousal maintenance, and child support.
-Once the divorce become final, the decree becomes law and must be followed by both parties.
+Once the divorce becomes final, the decree becomes law and must be followed by both parties.
 Ideally, the decree should be permanent, but there are cases where circumstances change that require the decree to be modified.

 Post-Divorce Modifications